DangLamTung/AndroidFaceRecognition/README.md

 ## Notice
 This project is an under construction project and should not be taken into production or (maybe) thesis anyway :)) \n
 ## TODO list:
-1. Reimplement the MTCNN and the facenet in Tensorflow Lite (Lite version is not fully developed at the moment, so i stayed with \n the Tensorflow Interface)\n
+1. Reimplement the MTCNN and the facenet in Tensorflow Lite (Lite version is not fully developed at the moment, so i stayed with the Tensorflow Interface)
-2. Implement a SVM library with Java, i tried libSVM and i must say i am not a fan of libSVM, so maybe in the future, i will comback \n and reimplement the SVM.\n
+2. Implement a SVM library with Java, i tried libSVM and i must say i am not a fan of libSVM, so maybe in the future, i will come back and reimplement the SVM.